Cancel something you bought on hire purchase

 ‘Hire purchase’ is a type of borrowing where you agree to pay instalments on an item but you don’t own the item until you’ve paid off the agreement.
 It’s often used for buying cars, furniture or white goods.
 If the agreement says you must buy the item at the end of the period, this is called ‘conditional sale’.

-You might have other options if you’re struggling to keep up the payments (eg paying a reduced amount over a longer period).
-Contact the company to discuss your situation, or get advice from the Citizens Advice consumer service (contact Consumerline if you're in Northern Ireland).
+You might have other options if you’re struggling to keep up the payments such as paying a reduced amount over a longer period.
+Contact the company to discuss your situation.

 Getting a full refund